 — ‘Birth, Death and Metaphysics’, The Philosopher’s Magazine 1999, no 7, 49–50.

 — ‘How to Radicalise Kant: Feminism, Difference and Artistic Taste’ in Aesthetic Theory, Art and Popular Culture, ed.
 Jostein Gripsrud, Bergen, Høyskole Forlaget, Kulturstudier 8, Nordic Academic Press, 1999, 11–32.

-— ‘Situating the Aesthetic: A Feminist Defence’, Art and Interpretation, ed.
+— ‘Situating the Aesthetic: A Feminist Defence’, Art and InterpretationLink opens in a new window, ed.
 Eric Dayton, Peterborough,

 — ‘Situating the Aesthetic: A Feminist Defence’, Thinking Art: Beyond Traditional Aesthetics, in Feminist Art Criticism: Selected Texts, ed.
 Ivan Strugar, Zagreb, Croatia, Centre for Women, 1998.
 Reprint of 1991 article.

-— ‘Stages on Kant’s Way: Aesthetics, Morality and the Gendered Sublime’, Race, Class, Gender, and Sexuality: The Big Questions, eds Naomi Zack, Laurie Shrage, Crispin Sartwell, Blackwell 1998, 227–44.
+— ‘Stages on Kant’s Way: Aesthetics, Morality and the Gendered Sublime’, Race, Class, Gender, and Sexuality: The Big QuestionsLink opens in a new window, eds Naomi Zack, Laurie Shrage, Crispin Sartwell, Blackwell 1998, 227–44.
 Anthologised version of 1995 article (without appended translation).

 — 'Her Blood and his Mirror: Mary Coleridge, Luce Irigaray and the female self', in Richard Eldridge (ed) Beyond Representation: Philosophy and Poetic Imagination, Cambridge University Press, 1996.